Skip to content

 • Privacy by default, with local LLMs, on-device voice, and no mandatory cloud services.

 If you are comfortable with a terminal, YAML files, and the occasional launchctl command, Sanctum will feel natural.
+If the phrase “Host Only networking” makes you break out in hives, this may not be your platform.
+We respect that.
+There are excellent consumer products that will happily send your thermostat data to the cloud.

 Ready to get started?
 Check the Requirements to make sure your hardware and software are in order, then move on to Installation.